interkosmos/fortran-lua54/README.md

 ```

 This outputs `libfortran-lua54.a` and `lua.mod` to `build/`.
 Without xmake, just
-compile the library using the provided `Makefile`:
+compile and install the library using the provided `Makefile`:

 ```
 $ make
+$ make install PREFIX=/opt
 ```

 Or, run the Fortran Package Manager:

 ```
-$ fpm build --profile=release
+$ fpm build --profile release
 ```

 Link your Fortran applications against `libfortran-lua54.a`, and `liblua-5.4.a`